aplteam/Tatin/docs/InstallingTheTatinServer.md

 #### [CONFIG]AppName

-This defines the name used by Tatin for logging to the Windows Event Log.
+This defines the name used by Tatin for logging into the Windows Event Log.

 The parameter has no meaning on non-Windows platforms, and is ignored in case `[LOGGING]WindowsEventLog` is 0 rather than 1.